-The Dwarf and Rare Conifer Garden provides year-round interest and a place to showcase the Garden's renowned (conifer collection).
-The wide variety of cone-bearing plants suitable for culture in the Southeast are displayed in front of the (Conservatory).
+The Dwarf and Rare Conifer Garden, a designated Conifer Reference Garden by the American Conifer Society, provides year-round interest and a place to showcase the Garden's renowned conifer collection.
+The wide variety of cone-bearing plants suitable for culture in the Southeast are displayed in front of the Fuqua Conservatory.
 It is a great place for urban gardeners to get ideas for how to use conifers in small spaces.
-The Conifer Garden was planted in the spring of 1994 on the east side of the front (Conservatory) terrace and expanded to the island across from the (Rock Garden) in 1998.
+The Conifer Garden was planted in the spring of 1994 on the east side of the front Conservatory terrace and expanded to the island across from the Rock Garden in 1998.
 It was then renovated in 2010 and 2013.

 The garden has several purposes: